 Over the past few years our local history sessions have shown us how proud and interested children are by the history on their doorsteps.
 History Ambassadors is an exciting new way for schools to capitalise on this enthusiasm whilst developing pupils’ presentation and writing skills.

 History Ambassador sessions, initially developed as part of Birmingham Heritage Week, comprise four, unique Mrs History visits.
 On the first week, children explore their local history through an interactive walk.
 In further sessions scripts are developed and presentation skills taught to take the class through to a presentation in week four – something for parents, carers and staff to enjoy.
+Packages can be adapted to suit individual schools and Mrs History are happy to liaise with people in the locality to gain permission to access buildings often inaccessible to the public.

 History Ambassadors, Year 5 Teacher